GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We have already mentioned what may, perhaps, appear paradoxical to some of our readers, — that the division of labour can be applied with equal success to mental as to mechanical operations, and that it ensures in both the same economy of time.
+> ### How do we convince people that in programming simplicity and clarity — in short: what mathematicians call "elegance" — are not a dispensable luxury, but a crucial matter that decides between success and failure?
 >
-> ~ *Charles Babbage*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts